ICAZ117/mocside/README.md

 * Workspace Page
 	* perhaps return and create a real front terminal, instead of fake version, otherwise perhaps add clear command to fake terminal
 	* save the results of the student when they choose to submit after completing the submit run of their code
+	* users cannot submit their code if it is passed the due date for said problem....problem duedate or lab duedate?
+	* Users can still test their code against the test cases but cannot submit
+	* Upon Submitting their code users can no longer resubmit,...ie they keep their current grade for said problem
+	* upon submitting their code users can inspect the model solution

 * Edit/Add Course
 	* styling